Hesperian Health Guides

 Sometimes when the head is born, it will be pulled tight against the mother’s genitals.
 The baby may not turn to face the mother’s thigh.
 Even hard pushing will not bring the shoulders out.

 A baby who is stuck at the shoulders is in danger!
 The pressure of the mother’s vagina on the baby’s body forces blood into the baby’s head.
 The head turns blue, and then purple.
 After about 5 minutes, the blood vessels in the baby’s brain may begin to break and bleed from the pressure.
-This will cause brain damage.
+This will cause brain injury.
 In time, the baby will die.

 What to do